CedarGroveStudios/Touchscreen_Calibrator/README.md

 # Touchscreen Calibrator
-A simple CircuitPython DisplayIO touchscreen calibrator for built-in displays.
+A simple CircuitPython DisplayIO resistive touchscreen calibrator for Adafruit built-in and TFT FeatherWing displays.

 On-screen touchscreen calibrator for built-in and TFT FeatherWing displays.
 To use, run as a standalone module, include the following line in the calling module, or type into the REPL: